 It is argued on this Page 7 that the human brain, as it develops for the great majority of people, is a significant source of our disappointment, at least in part, with progress in science in recent times.
 The limits on the effectiveness of the human brain in making scientific progress seem to admit a convincing explanation in terms of an imbalance between left- and right-brain functionality.
+These terms are defined and discussed at length herein on page 7.6.
 This explanation also seems to reveal why the role that mathematics has played in science in recent times has too often been a deleterious one: mathematics that is beneficial to science cannot be done without a strong balance between left and right brain activity.
 Perhaps a realization of the validity of this explanation will eventually lead to improvements in education that are based on a recognition of the necessity of teaching that develops the functionality of both the left brain and the right brain (if indeed there is a physical dichotomy that is the source of the commonly accepted dichotomy in brain function; otherwise, we can still speak of left brain activity and right brain activity, which refer to types of brain function, not spatial location in the brain).

 Yet, it is not unreasonable to ask if right brain activity development can be taught through formal education.
 Surely it presents challenges beyond those of training the left brain and this might well be a major contributor to the prevalence of training as opposed to education.
 It would appear that it takes a balanced brain to teach others’ brains to be balanced.
 Perhaps education is a conundrum.
 Without enough balanced brains teaching education, where will the next generation’s teachers with balanced brains come from?
 Are we stuck in a place where there’s not enough education to develop enough educators?
 If so, how long has this been going on?
 Is it possible that balanced brains develop in only a tiny minority of the population, and they develop largely independently of formal education?
 Is there a statistically stable percentage of balanced brains in the population that cannot be increased through formal education?
 Can formal education even enhance existing balanced brains, or is enhancement a consequence of only the balanced brain teaching itself?